-Prudent risk management is a hallmark of the firm's culture, and sensitivity to risk and risk management are key elements in assessing employee performance, including as part of the "360 degree" feedback process noted above.
+Prudent risk management is a hallmark of the firm's culture and sensitivity to risk and risk management are key elements in assessing employee performance, including as part of the "360 degree" feedback process noted above.

-We take into account risk in setting the amount and form of variable remuneration for employees.
-Different lines of business have different risk profiles, and these are taken into account when determining remuneration.
-These include credit, market, liquidity, investment and operational risks, including legal, compliance and reputational risks.
-Further, to ensure the independence of control function employees, remuneration for those employees is not determined by individuals in revenue producing positions but by the management of the relevant control function.
+We take risk into account in setting the amount and form of variable remuneration for employees.
+Different lines of business have different risk profiles and these are taken into account when determining remuneration.
+These include credit, market, liquidity and operational risks, including legal, compliance and reputational risks.
+We provide guidelines to assist compensation managers when applying discretion during the remuneration process to promote consistent consideration of the different risks presented by our firm's businesses.
+Further, to ensure the independence of control function employees, remuneration for those employees is not determined by individuals in revenue-producing positions but by the management of the relevant control function.

-For 2010 all employees with total remuneration above a particular threshold were subject to deferral of part of their variable remuneration in the form of an equity-based award.
-As in prior years, all 2010 equity-based awards are subject to a number of terms and conditions that could result in forfeiture or recapture.
+For 2011 all employees with total remuneration above a particular threshold were subject to deferral of part of their variable remuneration in the form of an equity-based award.
+As in prior years, all 2011 equity-based awards are subject to a number of terms and conditions that could result in forfeiture or recapture.
 For further details see "Structure of Remuneration" below.